 One misunderstood aspect of a Ro-Flo rotary vane compressor is the integral cooling system.
-When looking at the compression system as a whole, the cooling system temperature is sometimes adjusted to help control the process gas temperature.
-Adjusting the coolant temperature will affect the gas temperature, but, that’s not the design concept.
-The actual design is to control internal clearances for efficiency and protection due thermal growth differences between the steel rotor and the Ductile iron cylinder & cylinder heads.
+When looking at the compression system as a whole, the compressor cooling system temperature is sometimes adjusted to help control the process gas temperature.
+Adjusting the coolant temperature will affect the gas temperature, but that’s not the intent of the design.
+The actual design is to control internal clearances for efficiency and protection due to thermal growth differences between the steel rotor and the Ductile iron cylinder & cylinder heads.
 The recommended coolant discharge temperature is 100°F to 110°F (37°C to 44°C).
 It’s not always possible to maintain this range, so these are not pass/fail limitations.
 Going beyond this range results in the following:

 - There’s no definitive pass/fail point, but avoid exceeding 180°F (83°C), as temperatures above this can start damaging the cylinder head gaskets.

 - There’s also no definitive pass/fail point at the cold end, but you should avoid going lower than 100°F (37°C) because internal clearances get smaller until rotor to cylinder head contact occurs.

 There are three common types of cooling systems, none of which is inherently better than the others, as long as they operate within the aforementioned temperature ranges:

 The coolant is typically water from a source such as municipal water systems.
 The coolant does not become contaminated so it can be poured down the drain or sent to other disposal methods.
 The temperature is typically controlled by a temperature control valve on the inlet side with the thermostat on the discharge side.
 The thermostat should be as close as possible to the compressor so it reacts quickly to changing temperatures.